draxios/docs/for-establishing-it-ai-team.md

 By utilizing Azure OpenAI and AWS SageMaker, our firm can access state-of-the-art AI tools and infrastructure:

 - **Azure OpenAI**: Offers powerful natural language processing capabilities, enabling advanced data analysis and customer interaction solutions.
 It integrates seamlessly with other Azure services, providing a comprehensive AI ecosystem that supports our firm’s needs.
+As it relates to our firm, this is the best-in-class option but would require more lead-time to setup our Azure footprint more officially.

 - **AWS SageMaker**: Provides a robust platform for building, training, and deploying machine learning models.
 It supports various machine learning frameworks and offers the scalability required for large-scale AI initiatives, ensuring that our AI solutions can grow with our firm.
+As it relates to our firm, we currently have a more mature AWS presence, which could make a faster-to-market service.

 ### Strategic Objectives